-This is the last part of a 4 part series.
+This is the last part of a 4 part series on knowing when to pick your grapes.
 Part 1 went over the importance of knowing when to harvest.
 Part 2 covered how to take the readings from the grapes and what they mean.
 Part 3 went over what kind of readings to expect.

 What’s One To Do?